 - Quick and Easy.
 For some reason, this gravy tastes like it was cooked all day long, but really it only takes about 20 minutes.

 - Delicious for all Occasions.
-You can serve sausage gravy for a family breakfast or adjust it to serve a larger crowd for brunch.
+You can serve sausage gravy with buttermilk biscuits for a family breakfast or adjust it to serve a larger crowd for brunch.
 Everyone loves this recipe!

 Ingredients in Sausage Gravy